Large Scale Robotic Material Handling: Learning, Planning, and Control: Real-World Experimental Results

 Granular material manipulation is evaluated based on grasping efficiency and throwing precision.
+As shown in~\cref{tab:grasp_stat} and~\cref{tab:throw_stat}, the proposed solutions outperform the identified baselines in both aspects.
+While the \ac{RL}-based planner performs comparably to \texttt{Expert Fast} in terms of average material volume per cycle, the expert achieves higher bucket fills when allowed more time to plan and execute fine-grained maneuvers (\texttt{Expert Slow}).
+In these cases, they use fine-grained arm adjustments and a slower descent, leveraging compliance to ensure all four gripper corners get in contact with the pile.
+In contrast, our \ac{RL} planner (like \texttt{Expert Fast}) lowers the boom directly, often causing one edge to catch, preventing full gripper contact, and leading to incomplete scoops.

-As shown in~\cref{tab:grasp_stat} and~\cref{tab:throw_stat}, our proposed solution outperforms the identified baselines in both aspects.
-Furthermore, data from~\cref{tab:bulk_stat} indicate that all policy combinations achieve precision levels comparable to those of the \texttt{Expert Slow}, who defines the Pareto front in~\cref{fig:pareto_points}.
-The \ac{RL} planner achieves grasping performance on par with expert users in terms of average material volume per cycle.
-In addition, by learning and predicting the free-fall dynamics of granular material, the \ac{RL} throwing controller consistently delivers accurate throws across a wide range of real-world conditions.
+Data from~\cref{tab:bulk_stat} show that all policy combinations achieve throwing precision comparable to that of \texttt{Expert Slow}, who defines the Pareto front in~\cref{fig:pareto_points}.
+By learning and predicting the free-fall dynamics of granular material, the \ac{RL} throwing controller consistently delivers accurate throws across diverse real-world conditions, demonstrating the suitability of \ac{RL} for dynamic manipulation tasks.

 Finally, we evaluate the overall task efficiency.
-To enable a focused comparison of the learning-based approach with human drivers, we use the Time w/o Grasp metric, which measures the average cycle time excluding the grasping routine.
+To guarantee a focused comparison between the learning-based approach and human drivers, we use the Time w/o Grasp metric, which measures the average cycle time excluding the grasping routine.
 This allows isolating the impact of the \ac{RL} components from the unoptimized grasping procedure.
 For completeness, the full cycle time is also reported in \cref{tab:bulk_stat}.
-By tuning the strictness of the end-effector motion constraints to the specific task requirements, our method achieves higher throughput than novice users (\texttt{Novice Slow}) and performs on par with intermediately experienced operators (\texttt{Practiced Fast}) while reducing the target pile dispersion.
+By tuning the strictness of the end-effector motion constraints, our method achieves higher throughput than novice users (\texttt{Novice Slow}) and performs on par with intermediately experienced operators (\texttt{Practiced Fast}) while reducing the target pile dispersion.
 The efficiency of expert users remains the upper bound, owing to their ability to fluidly transition between task phases.
-When instead optimizing for the material spread, our autonomous pipeline closely approaches even the most experienced users, as shown in \cref{fig:pareto_points}.
+When instead optimizing for the material spread, our autonomous pipeline closely approaches even the most experienced users.